Features

 Intern Spotlight: Julia Rzasinska

-We recently spoke with Julia Rzasinska, an intern with the Odyssey Project.
+Learn about Julia Rzasinska, an intern with the Odyssey Project.
 Odyssey provides low-income adults in East Central Illinois access to free credit-bearing humanities courses, taught by instructors at the University of Illinois Urbana-Champaign.
-We have a team of staff, volunteers, and interns, like Julia, who help support the program.

 Intern Spotlight: Amy Plickebaum

-We recently spoke with Amy Plickebaum (French major), who is the Humanities Gateway Intern in Public Media and Civic Engagement for 2021-2022—an internship offered by HRI in partnership with Illinois Public Media.
+We recently spoke with Amy Plickebaum (French major), the Humanities Gateway Intern in Public Media and Civic Engagement for 2021-2022.

 Intern Spotlight: Alice Lee